Kind to the digestion

 Soothing for throat and chest

-Soothing for annoying or persistent tickles to the throat or chest.
-Drink three times a day, Add lemon and honey or blackcurrant juice.
+Soothing for accute, persistent or chronic tickles to the throat or chest.
+Drink three times a day, Add lemon and honey or blackcurrant juice for a hot drink.
+I use add a handful of strawberries, honey and some sort of milk to make a soothing cold drink.

 Rich source of soluble fibre